RCN-ECS/Synthesis_Workshop/travel_info.md

 **2:45 Prompt departure to Shoals**

 Boats will depart promptly at 2:45, because they are timed with a bridge lift.
-If you miss this boat, contact Collin Love (collinconnor21@gmail.com) for options to come up Tuesday morning at 9:30am from the Newcastle dock (New Castle dock - 29 Wentworth Road, New Castle, NH 03854).
+If you miss this boat, contact Collin Love (Collin.Love@unh.edu or (616)848-9606) for options to come up Tuesday morning at 9:30am from the Newcastle dock (New Castle dock - 29 Wentworth Road, New Castle, NH 03854).

 ### Forms due a week before your travel